 Adenosine triphosphate (ATP) is the energy-carrying molecule found in the cells of all living things and the universal energy carrier in the living cell.
 The German chemist Karl Lohmann discovered ATP in 1929.

 ATP contains three phosphates and when it is converted to Adenosine Diphosphate (ADP) a phosphate is removed and energy is released that cells can use for processes like movement, synthesis and active transport.

+While the chemical process of the ATP cycle is hard to explain, the impact on things like Tai Chi and martial arts is quite simple and uncomplicated – qi is nothing mysterious here, and all movement therefore requires qi.
 In this model, qi is related to breath because oxygen is required for the ATP cycle, which ties into the Chinese view of qi being related to breath quite nicely.
 The lungs therefore take over a prominent role in qi production, since oxygen is required for the ATP cycle to work.

 Teachers that have this view of qi tend to focus more on the middle dantien in the body, as the the focus of movement, since qi production is higher in the body, towards the lungs, compared to the lower dantien.
 Stances tend to be higher and not as wide.
 Mobility is stressed over stability.
 Arts like Xing Yi and Yi Quan are good examples of these sorts of martial arts.

 Qi as strength in a conditioned body